Progress on the National Housing Strategy | A Place to Call Home

 Overall NHS Target: 25%

 *These figures include only federal initiatives.
-Future reporting will include all NHS activities including PT activities.
+Future reporting will include all National Housing Strategy activities including provincial and territorial activities.

 National Housing Strategy Reporting by Initiative